-Dennis and I married in 1971, only six months after we met in an OB/GYN office.
-We lived in New Jersey, Illinois, Georgia (three times), and Florida before returning to our home state.
+Dennis and I married in 1971, only six months after we met in an OB-GYN office.
+You can read that story here.
+We lived in New Jersey, Illinois, Georgia (three times) and Florida before returning to our home state.

-I’ve worked in intensive care, office, operating room, and public health nursing as well as community health education.
+I’ve done intensive care, office, operating room, and public health nursing, as well as community education.

-I’ve been a medical transcription editor, mentor and educator.
+I’ve been a medical transcriptionist, editor, mentor, and educator.

-I was a church secretary and even sold life insurance, water filters, and some kind of cosmetics—each for a very brief time.
+I was a church secretary and even sold life insurance, water filters, and cosmetics—each for a very short time.

 My neighbor once shook his head.
-“Sandy, you have a terrible work history!”
+“Sandy,” he sighed, “you have a terrible work history.”

 But mostly I write.